twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/usage.md

 state, target state, and destination state.
 Copy the changes you want to keep in to the source state.

-## Can I store/share my shell history with chezmoi?
+## Can I use chezmoi to manage my shell history across multiple machines?

-Not easily. chezmoi's only shared state between machines is your git repo, and creating a commit every time a command is entered would quickly become cumbersome.
+No. Every change in a file managed by chezmoi requires an explicit command to record it (e.g. `chezmoi add`) or apply it somewhere else (e.g. `chezmoi update`), and is recorded as a commit in your dotfiles repository.
+Creating a commit every time a command is entered would quickly become cumbersome.
+This makes chezmoi unsuitable for sharing changes to rapidly-changing files like shell histories.

-Instead, consider using a tool like [atuin](https://github.com/ellie/atuin).
-You can use chezmoi to install and configure atuin on new machines.
+Instead, consider using a dedicated tool for sharing shell history across multiple machines, like [`atuin`](https://atuin.sh/).
+You can use chezmoi to install and configure atuin.

 ## How do I install pre-requisites for templates?